brinzunza/BAT/README.md

 ## Strategies

 ### Mean Reversion Strategy
 This strategy is based on the assumption that asset prices tend to revert to their historical average over time.
 The algorithm:
-- Buys when prices fall below the mean*
+- Buys when prices fall below the historical mean*
-- Sells when prices rise above the mean*
+- Sells when prices rise above the historical mean*

 ### Moving Averages Strategy
 This strategy uses three moving averages (short, medium, and long-term) to identify trends and generate trading signals: